Smattr/clink/README.md

     have never used this query.
 Have you?
 It actually sounds really useful, but I have never once thought of this until enumerating Cscope's options while implementing Clink.
-  * An inevitable question is why I didn't just modify Cscope and push the changes upstream.
-However, I think it's pretty clear that Clink takes a different (and incompatible) path to upstream.
-Pulling in libclang as a dependency is unacceptable for many constrained environments where Cscope needs to run.
-I myself have used Cscope in many environments where libclang would have been an immediate deal breaker.
-Essentially, Cscope has no dress code, while Clink expects you to have plenty of cores and RAM for days.
   * Some open questions about Cscope that I haven't yet explored:
     * Why do Cscope's line-oriented and curses interface results differ?
 The example I have on hand is a file that #includes a file from a parent